 In a B2C transaction, the consumer wants to avoid regret.
 In a B2B transaction, a buyer is trying to avoid blame.
 What happens if you choose something that your boss says was a colossal mistake?
 Not every organization is that punitive, and not every purchase decision is that important, but generally, it’s an organizational decision, so people feel bound to make the best choice available.

-But as consumers peruse their options—going from an expansive exploratory period to a narrowing evaluation period—they compare you to every other experience they have had.
+But as B2B customers peruse their options—going from an expansive exploratory period to a narrowing evaluation period—they compare you to every other experience they have had.

 By embodying rule #1 and understanding the split between social and media, B2B brands can build reliable relationships with prospects, so when it comes time to buy, they already have their old friend in mind.